 Monsignor B. Walsh

 When I received the letter, I was thrilled for it gave me much of what was needed.
+Now I had proof that the baptism had indeed occurred. r it gave me much of what was needed.
 Now I had proof that the baptism had indeed occurred.
 It proved that the baptism was wrong in the eyes of a Monsignor, and it showed that Maria had hidden the truth from the priest in her efforts to obtain the church sacrament.
 The document could, as Walsh had realized, be used by me in the custody battle.
 But it also provided the first piece of significant evidence for my planned suit of the Archdiocese itself.
 Walsh would probably later regret that he had been so hasty in granting my request.

 Armed with the just received admission, I drove off to Family Court where I would meet with Maria for the ordered mediation.
 When I arrived (a half hour early), I was allowed to give the mediator, Mrs. Joanna Mills, a full run-down of my position before Maria showed up.
 Maria was unaware of my my advantage when she walked into the office, but I didn’t think it would really matter anyway.
 I was sure that my ex would be as unbending as she had always been.